Dear Friends and members of the growing Viking anchoring systems user’s family,

 Our ambitions to sail were also clipped but we have taken the opportunity to hone our products.
 We wanted to take this opportunity to share our experiences and hopefully encourage you to share yours.

 Our Boomerang was released to the market about 6 months ago and has been found to be a resounding success.
-Many people, including those with old stye anchors, not only the most modern state-of-the-art Viking Anchor, are using the Boomerang and find the results extraordinary - considering it is such a simple (but clever) design.
+Many people, including those with old-style anchors, not only the most modern state-of-the-art Viking Anchor, are using the Boomerang and find the results extraordinary - considering it is such a simple (but clever) design.
 It is a very low-cost solution to ensure an anchor arrives at the bow roller in the correct orientation.
-The Boomerang contains no moving parts, it is simply one piece of galvanized high tensile steel.
+The Boomerang contains no moving parts, it is simply one piece of galvanized high-tensile steel.
 The dimensions ensure it is stronger than your chain and shackles, even for a G70 chain.
-The Boomerang was developed by Jonathan Neeves who has generously endorsed our product and has refused financial return - he is happy to see his designs being used, increasing the safety, convenience, and comfort of the yacht fraternity - altruism at its best.
+The Boomerang was developed by Jonathan Neeves who has generously endorsed our product and has refused financial return - he is happy to see his designs being used, increasing the safety, convenience, and comfort of the yachting fraternity - altruism at its best.

 Viking has developed a bridle arrangement also based on the concepts developed by Jonathan.
-We have taken Jonathan’s ideas and extending his ideas to include our own chain lock.
+We have taken Jonathan’s ideas and extended his ideas to include our own chain lock.
 The bridle concept is unique and again, Jonathan has encouraged us to take advantage of his work.
 The unique design dramatically lowers the impact of veering and pitching when at anchor and absorbs snatch loads when rode deployment is restricted by an absence of space.

 You can find full details in the July 2021 issue of Yachting Monthly, and the current Multihulls special edition 16, July-August 2021.
-Jonathan has had published a number of articles on snubbers and many other ground tackle related articles - simple Google his name ‘Jonathan Neeves’ and ‘SAIL magazine’ or ‘Practical Sailor’ and you will uncover a list of articles on ground tackle, snubbing, and anchoring.
+Jonathan has had published a number of articles on snubbers and many other ground tackle related articles - simply Google his name ‘Jonathan Neeves’ and ‘SAIL magazine’ or ‘Practical Sailor’ and you will uncover a list of articles on ground tackle, snubbing, and anchoring.

 We will soon be releasing our new heavy-duty chain lock which can be used to take the load from your windlass when at anchor.